BONSAI & SPECIAL LINKS

 OTHER BONSAI SITES OR INDIVIDUAL WEBPAGES

 JERRY MEISLIK'S "BONSAIHUNK" WEBSITE is by an enthusiastic hobbyist who's amongst the most knowledgeable about growing high-light tropical bonsai under strong metal halide lights in cooler climates indoors on a year-around basis.
 Jerry has a long commendable history of assisting his regional and the national bonsai community.
-Now retired and looking to share his knowledge, he's available for bonsai teaching tours.
-He has a lot to share!
-Jerry has authored Ficus; The Exotic Bonsai and the book can be obtained directly from him through his website.
-Jerry is Contributing Editor Emeritus of the JOURNAL OF TROPICAL & TRUE INDOOR BONSAI and has made numerous contributions to this website.
-Visit his portal on this website at www.fukubonsai.com/1a9.html
+Now retired and shares his knowledge, and has a lot to share!
+Jerry has authored an updated version of his original Ficus; The Exotic Bonsai and the book can be obtained directly from him through his website.
+Jerry is Contributing Editor Emeritus of the JOURNAL OF TROPICAL & TRUE INDOOR BONSAI, my best research partner, a Fuku-Bonsai stockholder and special friend! ~~~David

 MANLUNG GARDEN is a site to make available and update the work of Hong Kong's Yee-Sun Wu whose 1967 book introduced the modern Chinese Lingnan penjing to the world.
 It focuses on the "clip-and-grow" system and the use of outstanding natural and carved rocks.
-This is recommended for those who want to get an understanding of the spirit and philosophy of modern Chinese penjing.
+This site highly recommended for those who live in the southern warmer half of the US (including the tropics) where trees grow faster and the Chinese techniques are more effective than Japanese training which tends to use a lot of wiring techniques.
+The techniques used at Fuku-Bonsai have been largely inspired by penjing concepts and modified by Fuku-Bonsai.
+The Yee-sun Wu book is recommended for those who want to get an understanding of the spirit and philosophy of modern Chinese penjing. ~~~David

 COMMENTS BY DAVID: The Fuku-Bonsai website went online in 1999 and is amongst the oldest with the largest educational editorial content.
 We are very concerned about the ethics of bonsai professionals and are especially concerned with the widespread use of the term "INDOOR BONSAI" as it is very misleading and probably responsible for the most bonsai failures by new or beginning bonsai buyers who believe that trees sold under this category will grow in ordinary homes and offices throughout the year.
 They won't as most are outdoor plants or those that can grow in high-light greenhouses.
 They do not magically become house plants just because they are labelled "indoor bonsai" and I generally will not consider exchanging links with websites that utilize that practice.
 I made an exception for Nursery Tree Wholesalers due to their educational efforts in developing their definitive guide that is a nice innovation.
 But to be fair, I must point out that almost the entire bonsai community primarily use only "outdoor bonsai" or "indoor bonsai."
 "Indoor Bonsai is used by Amazon, Wikipedia, Google, as well as bonsai organizations and clubs.
 But I do not condone it and to differentiate, very early, Fuku-Bonsai trademarked "TRUE INDOOR BONSAI™" and has led efforts to discourage bonsai fraud and to raise the standards for reputable bonsai professionals.
 I would appreciate you visiting the Nursery Tree Wholesalers website and emailing me your comments and recommendations.